valfragier16/Node-MySQL/README.md

 Add New Product - If a manager selects Add New Product, it should allow the manager to add a completely new product to the store.

+Challenge #3: Supervisor View (Final Level)

+Create a new MySQL table called departments.
+Your table should include the following columns:

+department_id
+department_name
+over_head_costs (A dummy number you set for each department)

+Modify the products table so that there's a product_sales column, and modify your bamazonCustomer.js app so that when a customer purchases anything from the store, the price of the product multiplied by the quantity purchased is added to the product's product_sales column.

+Make sure your app still updates the inventory listed in the products column.

+Create another Node app called bamazonSupervisor.js.
+Running this application will list a set of menu options:

+When a supervisor selects View Product Sales by Department, the app should display a summarized table in their terminal/bash window.
+Use the table below as a guide.

+The total_profit column should be calculated on the fly using the difference between over_head_costs and product_sales. total_profit should not be stored in any database.
+You should use a custom alias.